Comment on page

 Hardware Checklist

-- A pair of XREAL Light glasses.
+A pair of XREAL glasses.

 Software Checklist

-- Unity 2019.4.X or later with Android Build Support Unity LTS (Long Term Support) version is recommended
+Unity 2019/2020/2021/2022.X with Android Build Support Unity LTS (Long Term Support) version is recommended

-- The SDK is downloaded as
+The SDK is downloaded as

 NRSDKForUnity_x.x.x.unitypackage